-MITT reserves the right to prohibit students from participating in a Work Practicum placement if one of the mandatory pre-practicum clearance documents is not cleared.
+MITT reserves the right to prohibit students from participating in a work practicum placement if one or more of the mandatory pre-practicum clearance documents are not cleared.
 This policy is in place to ensure the safety and integrity of the practicum environments and comply with industry standards.

-Students with potential clearance issues should contact the Program's Academic Coordinator before applying for admission to this program.
+Students with potential clearance issues should contact the Program's Academic Coordinator before applying for admission to the program.